zyrouge/zyrouge.me/articles/raining-thoughts/are-insecurities-worth-hiding.md

 > "We can see through others only when we can see through ourselves." - Bruce Lee

-> "What’s on the other side of fear?
+> "What's on the other side of fear?
 Nothing." - Jamie Foxx

 ###### References